 Licensed Independent Chemical Dependency Counselor

-The next CDC level is the licensed independent chemical dependency counselor.
-Here, you need a minimum of a master’s degree in the behavioral sciences or nursing.
+The next CDC level is the independent chemical dependency counselor.
+Here, you need a minimum of a master’s degree in behavioral science or nursing.
 You’ll also have to prove your course work in ten content areas.
 You’ll have to have 2,000 hours of chemical dependency counseling experience.
 Again, this can be compensated work or an internship.

 If you apply for a license at this level, you’re reaching a fairly high level.
 The clinical supervisor (CS) requires a minimum of a master’s degree, with provable course work in 10 content areas.
 You need two years or 4,000 hours of work experience (compensated or an internship).
 Expect to show proof of 2,000 additional hours of work experience as a clinical supervisor, working with CDCs.